abajwa-hw/ambari-nifi-service/README.md

 ![Image](../master/screenshots/screenshot-nifi-view.png?raw=true)

 - Create simple flow to read Tweets into HDFS and Solr.
-  - Pre-requisiste 1: HDP sandbox comes LW HDP search.
+  - Pre-requisite 1: HDP sandbox comes LW HDP search.
 Follow the steps below to use it to start SolrCloud and create a collection
   ```
   su solr
   /opt/lucidworks-hdpsearch/solr/bin/solr start -c -z localhost:2181